gimah/Allan/README.md

 # Allan
-Creating software in eliminating waste produce to the environment
+Creating software in detecting  types of waste and it effect to the environment